polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/detours/learn-rust.md

 ## Macros

 Macros—code that writes code—aren’t unique to Rust, but they simplify code by abstracting code that would otherwise be duplicated.
-Substrate uses a lot of macros to support in both the runtime logic and in the creation of the business logic pallets.
+Substrate uses a lot of macros in both the core runtime logic and in the creation of the individual pallets.
+Macros simplify lots of common tasks like creating storage items and defining events and errors.
+You'll use a lot of them in the workshop.

 ## Rust compiler output